guillermolam/pass-cli/docs/public/docs/commands/password.md

 **Types:**

 - `random` - Generate a random password with customizable settings
-- `memorable` - Generate a memorable passphrase using words
+- `passphrase` - Generate a memorable passphrase using words

 #### generate random